MahmoodKhalil57/sveltekit-auto-openapi/README.md

 ### Production Builds

-Starting from v0.0.9, production builds fully support `_config` exports:
+Production builds fully support `_config` exports:

-- ✅ Zod validation schemas (`standardSchema`) are processed during build
+- ✅ Validation schemas (Zod or JSON Schema) are converted at build time
-- ✅ Manual OpenAPI overrides (`openapiOverride`) are applied
+- ✅ OpenAPI overrides with custom validation are applied
 - ✅ Complete OpenAPI schemas are generated (not just AST inference)
-- ✅ Runtime validation works in production
+- ✅ Runtime validation works in production using JSON Schema

-The plugin now uses native `import()` to execute route modules during the build phase, enabling access to all three documentation levels (AST, Zod, Manual) in production builds.
+The plugin converts Zod schemas to JSON Schema during the build phase, then uses `@cfworker/json-schema` for fast runtime validation.

 ## 🐛 Debugging